Jean-Pierre Papin: Early life

 Jean-Pierre Roger Guillaume Papin was born on 5 November 1963 in Boulogne-sur-Mer, Pas-de-Calais, the son of professional footballer Guy Papin.
 After his parents divorced, he moved to live with his grandmother in Germont, a French city located near the Belgian border.

 Club career

 Valenciennes

 At age 15, Papin started his professional career with Valenciennes, in Northern France, before moving to Club Brugge in Belgium.

 Brugge

-Papin had a very successful first season at Club Brugge, scoring 32 goals in 43 games.
+Papin had a successful season at Club Brugge, scoring 32 goals in 43 games.
 Although he only played one season for Club Brugge, he was elected as its greatest ever foreign player by the supporters in 2008.

 Marseille

-During Papin's hugely successful spell at Marseille, with the Frenchman as striker and skipper Marseille won four French league championships in a row (1989–1992), a league and cup double in 1989 and reached the final of the European Cup in 1991, losing to Red Star Belgrade on penalties.
+During Papin's time at Marseille, the club won four consecutive French league championships between 1989 and 1992, completed a league and cup double in 1989, and reached the final of the European Cup in 1991, losing to Red Star Belgrade on penalties.

 During this period, Papin scored 181 goals in 279 games and was the league's top scorer for five consecutive seasons (from 1988 to 1992).
 While at Marseille he won the Ballon d'Or, awarded to Europe's top footballer, in 1991.